Shrouqgh/ai-code-reviewer/README.md

 Open `index.html` in your browser.
 You'll need an [Anthropic API key](https://console.anthropic.com/).

-> **Note:** The API key is sent directly from your browser.
-This is fine for personal/demo use - do not deploy this publicly without adding a backend proxy.
+You'll be prompted for your Anthropic API key on load.

+> **Note:** The API key you enter is held in ~memory only~ and cleared when you close the tab - it never touches any server except Anthropic's.

 ## How it works